 'The name Scottish or Scotland is derived from the Latin, from Greek skotia, from feminine of skotios, dark, shadowy (from the shadow it casts), from skotos, darkness.
 In ancient Egypt there was a temple of Venus Scotia & it is said that the country of Scotland had derived its name from an Egyptian Pharaoh Queen named Scota.
 The chaos (CHAO) is the society we see around us today & it is the builders who influence the leaders to manufacture this chaos so that they can conceal their creations in darkness while they work towards the light (ORDO).
 Without chaos there would never be order.
 Without darkness, there can be no light & without light there can be no darkness.
 What is the AS ABOVE, is the SO BELOW of this Secret Brotherhood.
 The Grand Architects of CHAO (hell or illusion) become the masters of ORDO (Heaven on earth).
 The torch bearers who carry the light in the dark will now be the light bearers who usher in the new dawn of a new day.' - http://gnosticwarrior.com/ordo-ab-chao.html

 In a sorry footnote to the saga, an appalling statue of Mel Gibson, dressed in a kilt, holding a ball & chain with the word 'Freedom' carved on a plinth at the base was erected at the foot of Abbey Craig, a rocky outcrop overlooking the site of Wallace's triumph over the English at Stirling in 1297.
 Mercifully however, owing to frequent attacks by outraged locals, the abomination had to be placed in a steel cage (iron-ically) for it's own protection......before finally being dispensed with altogether.
 Incidentally, the guy Wallace kills with the ball & chain (Sir John Comyn) for betraying him at the Battle Of Falkirk (& he did) in Braveheart, was in fact killed by Bruce (for betraying him according to Bruce) in Feb 1306.
-Bruce was on the Scottish side at that battle, not the English as Braveheart (who was Bruce) suggests, & Brucs lands were razed by Edward for destruction by the English in retribution on their march home.
+Bruce was on the Scottish side at that battle, not the English as Braveheart (who was Bruce) suggests, the proof of this lies in the fact that Bruces lands were singled out by Edward for destruction by the English on their march home in retribution.